Canada rolls to comfortable win over China at world men's curling playdowns | TSN

 Canada rolls to comfortable win over China at world men's curling playdowns

-MOOSE JAW - Canada's Brad Jacobs maintained his hold on first place at the BKT World Men's Curling Championship on Thursday with an 8-2 rout of China's Xiaoming Xu at the Temple Gardens Centre.
+"I love it.
+The parity is something we need in all sport, and I'm happy it's in curling."

+The Canadians, who were scheduled to play Switzerland in the evening draw, controlled their game in the morning session.

-Jacobs, Marc Kennedy, Brett Gallant and Ben Hebert controlled the game after jumping out to an early 4-1 lead.
-Their opponents conceded early after giving up a second straight steal in the seventh end.
+Canada jumped out to an early 4-1 lead and China conceded early after giving up a second straight steal in the seventh end.

 "I think we came out with really good energy this morning, which is a little bit of a tough thing to do this late in the week," Jacobs said.
 "But every time I think we can spare a few ends (it) saves our bodies and saves our minds a little bit, so that's good."